Pati Patni Aur Woh (2019 film): Plot

 Abhinav "Chintu" Kumar Tyagi is an ordinary middle-class man from Kanpur, and a government engineer in the Public Works Department (PWD).
-He has been married to Vedika Tripathi, a physics teacher from Lucknow.
-Chintu is happy but is harassed by his controlling parents for not planning a child, and by Vedika, who wants to move to a big city.
+He has been married to Vedika Tripathi, a teacher from Lucknow.
+Chintu is happy but is troubled by his controlling parents for not planning a child, and by Vedika, who wants to move to a big city.

-Bored in his day-to-day life, Chintu finds comfort in Tapasya Singh, an aspiring fashion designer from Delhi, who is related to his boss and came to select a plot for starting her fashion business.
-Tapasya is much more attractive than Vedika.
-Chintu finds himself drawn toward her and decides to enjoy his life.
-He lies to her that Vedika is having an affair with Rakesh Yadav, who is actually a student in her class besotted with her.
+Pressured and bored in his day-to-day life, Chintu finds comfort in Tapasya Singh, an aspiring fashion designer from Delhi, who is related to his boss and came to select a plot for starting her fashion business.
+Chintu finds himself drawn towards her and decides to enjoy his life.
+He lies to her that Vedika is having an affair with Rakesh Yadav, who is actually a student in her class and is besotted with her.

-Chintu goes on dates with Tapasya and though he tries to avoid Vedika, she finally sees the two of them together one day.
-However, she keeps the secret of his infidelity to herself and listens as he lies to her.
-Vedika attends her cousin Kanupriya's wedding, where she meets ex-boyfriend Durgesh "Doga" Kanojia, a local bad boy whom she had left for Chintu.
+Chintu goes on dates with Tapasya, and though he tries to avoid Vedika, she finally sees the two of them together one day.
+She keeps this to herself and listens as he lies to her.
+Vedika attends her cousin Kanupriya's wedding, where she meets her ex-boyfriend Durgesh "Doga" Kanojia, a local womanizer whom she had left for Chintu.
 The two resolve to leave the country and shift to Canada.
 Meanwhile, Chintu goes to Tapasya's home in Delhi and meets her friends.
 They go to a nightclub and party; she seduces a drunken Chintu and is ready to kiss him, but Chintu is held by his conscience.